Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 To Validate Your Degree

-Requirements vary by institution:
+Requirements vary depending on the institution:

 Business Schools: